isc-create-clouddev/Random-Project-tools-ML/README.md

-This Python script provides a simple GUI to annotate images with bounding boxes and text labels and deploy it as a usable .jsonl file for dataset preperation in Vertex AI.
+This Python script provides a simple GUI to annotate images with bounding boxes and text labels and deploy it as a usable .jsonl file for dataset deployment in Vertex AI.
 It is built using the tkinter and PIL libraries, with additional features from the os, json, and cv2 libraries.

 Getting Started